jrubianom/LBComparison/README.md

 The MM model published by M. Mendoza and D. Muñoz in [2008](https://arxiv.org/abs/0806.2678) incorporates the relative permittivity and permeability of the medium being simulated, furthermore sources such as currents can be implemented.
 It provides a reliable framework for accurately representing electromagnetic phenomena in different materials.

 On the other hand, the HV model is an alternative approach proposed by A. Hauser and L. Verhey in [2017](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.96.063306).
-The authors claim that address certain limitations of the MM model, particularly regarding stability and smooth transitions at interfaces with different permeability and permittivity.
+The authors claim that the HV model address certain limitations of the MM model, particularly regarding stability and smooth transitions at interfaces with different permeability and permittivity.
+Here, we modified the HV model and we add a source term as part of the collision term.

 ## Repository Structure